 - Suikoden II has a Playable Epilogue of sorts; after beating the Final Boss, you're able to wander around the world freely (only without the ability to add anyone to your party).
 However, certain actions will still trigger one of the Multiple Endings, you can't add any more party members and you can't return to playing after that.

-- Lunar: Eternal Blue has a playable epilogue that could (arguably) be called the true final arc of the game; it's rather long and completes the game with a happy ending.
+- Lunar: Eternal Blue has a playable epilogue that is rather long and completes the game with a happy ending.

-- The remake of Lunar: The Silver Star also had a playable epilogue, though all you could really do is wander around Meribia and watch all the secondary characters wrap up their story arcs.
+- The remake of Lunar: The Silver Star also has a playable epilogue, though all you can really do is wander around Meribia and watch all the secondary characters wrap up their story arcs.

 - The original four .hack games as well as the G.U. games have playable epilogues which let the player recruit bonus characters as well as play through a Bonus Dungeon for the epilogue.
 After you finish a volume you can keep playing even though the story won't proceed until you put in the next game.
 In fact it was recomended to grind items here when the games originally were coming out and there were months of this before the next Volume was released.
 However storywise once you loaded a previous save in the next game it would pick up right from where the story left off, even if you had a month of grinding, though you would keep all the items and levels.